Commercial Property

 • Safe equipment

-Keeping on top of a building’s fire safety is particularly prudent.
-People are responsible for fire safety in a business, or other non-domestic premises, if they’re an employer, the owner, the landlord, an occupier, or anyone else with control of the premises.
+A building’s fire safety is particularly important.
+People are responsible for fire safety in a business, or other non-domestic premises, if they’re an employer, the owner, landlord, occupier, or anyone else with control of the premises.

-It’s worth noting that commercial property investors can use CCTV to protect their assets.
-But they must follow data protection laws.
-If investors plan on utilising CCTV, they must:
+Commercial property investors can use CCTV to protect their assets, but they must follow data protection laws and have to:

-• Put up a sign to let people know CCTV is being used and why
+• Put up a sign to let people know CCTV is used and why

 • In most circumstances, be able to provide images within 1 calendar month to anyone you’ve recorded

-• Share images with the authorities, such as the police, if they ask for them
+• Share images with the authorities, like the police, if they ask for them

 • Keep images only as long as your business needs them